vogulcan/basenji/README.md

 ```

 #### For v2 models, download akita models (v2)
+#### v2 model is not provided as a single checkpoint (unlike v1), akita_cli_v2 ensembles model predictions from each fold by default.
+Please inspect each fold's predictions individually to decide on whether to ensemble them.
+For more details on how the model was trained: https://github.com/calico/basenji/tree/master/manuscripts/akita/v2
 ```bash
 uv run gsutil cp -r gs://basenji_hic/3-2021/models . uv run akita_cli_v2.py --help